A Definitive Guide to Hot Tub Accessories, Features and Extras

 Massage: There are a range of approaches to hot tub massage.
 This is usually related to jets, but the odd manufacturer takes a different approach.
 For example, Jacuzzi has unique seats that each target different parts of your body.
 Hydropool has a wellness package, and in the highest-end version, lights come on in order, telling you how to move around the hot tub to ensure you get an ideal full-body massage.
 If massage is important to you, we encourage you to try the hot tub out before buying it all possible, it’s really the only way to feel the difference.

-Foot Domes: Beachcomber and Bullfrog have this accessory, as examples.
+Foot Domes and Jets: Beachcomber and Bullfrog have foot domes, as examples.
 It’s a large dome in the middle of the hot tub so the bottom of the hot tub isn’t flat.
 It features jets that massage your feet as you sit (Hydropool doesn’t have a dome, but offers foot jets on many models, so you can get a foot massage and a flat floor at the same time).

 Music: Built-in hot tub stereo?
 It can be done, many with Bluetooth hookups so you can pair your phone and crank the tunes how you see fit.
 Forget lugging a speaker with you each time.
 Most manufacturers have this as an option.